Dida (footballer, born 1973): 2006 World Cup and international retirement

-After 86 caps earned and two World Cups as an reserve, Dida started the 2006 World Cup finals in Germany, making him the second-oldest World Cup goalkeeper for Brazil, at 32 years and eight months, behind Gilmar (35 years in 1966).
+After 86 caps earned and two World Cups as a reserve, Dida started the 2006 World Cup finals in Germany, making him the second-oldest World Cup goalkeeper for Brazil, at 32 years and eight months, behind Gilmar (35 years in 1966).
 He was part of Brazil's unheralded defensive unit, with Lúcio and Juan, that conceded only one goal in wins over Croatia, Australia and Japan in the group stage.
 In a 3-0 round-of-sixteen victory over Ghana, Dida performed a point-blank save from John Mensah with his leg, and was 1970 World Cup winner Tostão's personal choice for man of the match.
 However, Brazil struggled offensively throughout and were eliminated after a 1–0 loss to France in the quarterfinals, with Dida and the defence among the few players avoiding media criticism for the team's disappointing performance.
 He became the first keeper to wear the captain's armband for Brazil, since Émerson Leão in 1978, when Cafu was rested in the 4–1 win over Japan on 22 June.

 Dida did not play for Brazil again following the July 2006 hiring of new coach Dunga, and retired from the national team on 1 October.
 He finished with 91 total caps, third all-time among Brazilian keepers behind Taffarel (101) and Gilmar (94), and allowed 70 goals.
 Dida is the most successful player in the history of the Confederations Cup, ranking first in appearances (22) and total clean sheets (12), while being the only player to have participated in five editions of the competition.
 He faced a total of eight penalties in his international career, saving six of them.